vas3k/GodMode2/README.md

     # how to render this field in EditView
     def render_edit(self, form=None, item=None):
-        # default implementation with WTForm rendering, but can be overrided
+        # default implementation with WTForm rendering, but it can be overridden
         pass

     # how to render this field in ListView